dullroar/miki/README.rst

 ::

   `Topic M <$MWK/ExampleWiki/TopicM/topicM.md>`__
-  (We're still in an rst file, so we write rst style links.)
+  (We're in an rst file, so we write rst style links.)

 * In your md files,
   write your links to other wiki pages/files like this:

 ::

+  # Link to one of your md source files.
+  # This will be turned into an html link in the generated html file.
+  #
   [Topic Z]($MWK/ExampleWiki/TopicZ/topicZ.md>)

+  # Link to a pdf file that you've copied in.
+  #
   [Some pdf]($MWK/ExampleWiki/TopicZ/topicZ.pdf>)

+  # Link to an html file that you've copied in.
+  #
   [html file that you copied in, not based on an md file]($MWK/ExampleWiki/TopicZ/copiedExternal.html>)

   [External web page](https://en.wikipedia.org/wiki/Main_Page)